jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 M            = pcm_prepFreeModel(M);
 ```

+For a quick and approximate noise ceiling, you can also set the model type to `freedirect`.
+In the case, the fitting algorithms simply use the crossvalidated second moment to determine the parameters - basically the starting values of the complete model.
+This may lead to a slightly lower noise ceiling, as full optimization is avoided in the interest of speed.

-## Noise models
+## Noise assumptions

 The noise is assumed to come from a multivariate normal distribution with covariance matrix $\mathbf{S}\sigma^{2}$.
 What is a reasonable noise structure to assume?
 First, the data can usually be assumed to be independent across imaging runs.
 If the data are regression estimates from a first-level model, and if the design of the experiment is balanced, then it is usually also permissible to make the assumption that the noise is independent within each imaging run $\mathbf{S}=\mathbf{I}$, [@RN3033].
 Usually, however, the regression coefficients from a single imaging run show positive correlations with each other.
 This is due to the fact that the regression weights measure the activation during a condition as compared to a resting baseline, and the resting baseline is common to all conditions within the run [@RN3033].
-To account for this, one can model the mean activation (across conditions) for each voxel with a separate fixed effect for each run.
-This effectively accounts for any uniform correlation.
+To account for this, it is recommended to remove the mean pattern across by modeling the run mean as a fixed effects.
+This can be done by setting the option `runEffect = 'fixed'` in the model fittting routines mentioned below.
+This effectively accounts for any uniform correlation between activity estimates withn a run.

 Usually, assuming equal correlations of the activation estimates within a run is only a rough approximation to the real co-varince structure.
 A better estimate can be obtained by using an estimate derived from the design matrix and the estimated temporal autocorrelation of the raw signal.
 As pointed out recently [@RN3638], the particular design can have substantial influence on the estimation of the second moment matrix.
 This is especially evident in cases where the design is such that the trial sequence is not random, but has an invariant structure (where trials of one condition are often to follow trials of another specific condition).
 The accuracy of our approximation hinges critically on the quality of our estimate of the temporal auto-covariance structure of the true noise.
 Note that it has been recently demonstrated that especially for high sampling rates, a simple autoregressive model of the noise is insufficient [@RN3550].
+In all optimisation routine, a specific noise covariance structure can be specified by setting the option `'S'` in the model fitting routines to the NxN covariance estimate.

 The last option is to estimate the covariance structure of the noise from the data itself.
 This can be achieved by introducing random effects into the generative model equation in section \ref{generativemodel}, which account for the covariance structure across the data.
 One example used here is to assume that the data are independent within each imaging run, but share an unknown covariance within each run, which is then estimated as a part of the covariance matrix [@RN3033].
-While this approach is similar to just removing the run mean from the data as a fixed effect (see above) it is a good strategy if we actually want to model the difference of each activation pattern against the resting baseline.
+While this approach is similar to just removing the run mean from the data as a fixed effect, it is a good strategy if we actually want to model the difference of each activation pattern against the resting baseline.
 When treating the mean activation pattern in each run as a random effect, the algorithm finds a compromise between how much of the shared pattern in each run to ascribe to the random run-to-run fluctuations, and how much to ascribe to a stable mean activation.

-ADD EXAMPLE AND CODE SNIPPETS FOR THE DIFFERENT OPTIONS
+This can be done by setting the option `runEffect = 'random'` in the model fitting routines.
+This approach is taken for example in `pcm_recipe_nonlinear` as here the resting baseline is of interest and should not be artificially removed.

 # Model fitting and crossvalidation
 Details of the different optimization routines that maximize the likelihood can be found in section on Mathematical and Algorithmic details.
-Currently, the toolbox is using `minimize` (conjugate gradient descent), as it provides a universal and stable solution for all model types.
-However, Newton-Raphson can be substantially faster in cases in which there are relatively few free parameters.
-The optimisation routine can be set for each model seperately .
-Future versions will select the optimisation of adaptively.
+Currently, the toolbox either uses `minimize` (conjugate gradient descent) or `pcm_NR` (Newton-Raphson).
+Newton-Raphson can be substantially faster in cases in which there are relatively few free parameters.
+The optimisation routine can be set for each model seperately by setting the field `M.fitAlgorithm`.

 The following routines are wrapper functions around the actual optimisation routines that fit models to individual or group data.
 Noise and (possibly) scale paramaters are added to the fit for each subject.
 To compare models of different complexity, 2 types of crossvalidation are implemented.